CalGH/django-restframework-api/README.md

+# Django API
-## Reference for working with djangorestframework serialzers and models
+*Reference for working with djangorestframework serialzers and models*

-* Contains a working REST api without authentication
+## Old Project